harsha-yuvaraj/harsha-yuvaraj/README.md

-- 👋 Hi, I’m Harshavardan Yuvaraj, 3rd Computer Science Student at the University Of South Florida
+- 👋 Hi, I’m Harshavardan Yuvaraj, 3rd year Computer Science Student at the University Of South Florida
 - 👀 I’m interested in innovation in technology and its applications to our world
 - 🌱 I’m currently learning AI and machine learning
 - 💞️ I’m looking to collaborate on ...